GroupDesignPractical/front-end/README.md

 The easiest way to setup a development environment is using [docker](https://www.docker.com/).

-We will volume mount the current directory a container, which runs a typescript compiler and a node server instance in the background; first, we'll use the container to install our node dependencies:
+We will volume mount the current directory containing the frontend source code to a container, which runs a typescript compiler and a node server instance in the background; first, we'll use the container to install our node
+dependencies:

 `docker run -it -v "$PWD":/opt/market-junction -w /opt/market-junction --rm mhart/alpine-node npm install`